-3.1 Heat Wave Events
+3.1 | Heat wave events

-3.1.1 Monthly and Seasonal occurrences of Heat wave events
+3.1.1 | Monthly and Seasonal occurrences of heat wave events

-The monthly climatology of HW events over India shows that HW events are more frequent and pronounced during April- June while in March and July they are less frequent and are spatially limited to only the regions experiencing maximum HW events over the season (Figure.
-2).
+The monthly climatology of HW events over India shows that HW events are more frequent and pronounced during April-June, while in March and July they are less frequent and are spatially limited to only the regions experiencing maximum HW events over the season (Figure 2).

 In March, the average number of HW events remained ≤ 1 per year for the study period.
-The frequency of HW events in the northern, northwestern, western coastal and northeastern region of the country was greater than those occurring in central and southern region while absent in J&K during March.
+The frequency of HW events in the northern, northwestern, western coastal, and northeastern region of the country was greater than those occurring in central and southern region while absent in Jammu and Kashmir during March.
 The analysis shows that most of the HW events in March occurred during the decade 2001-2010 that was also the warmest decade over the century as also reported by Pai et al. (2013).
-The spatial occurrence of HW events increased during April covering most of northern India and also saw a threefold increase in the frequency of heat wave post-1980s with a cumulative number of events rising from 1101 HW events during 1951-1980 to 3130 HW events during 1981-2016 over India during April.
+The spatial occurrence of HW events increased during April covering most of northern India and also saw a threefold increase in the frequency of heat wave post-1980s with a cumulative number of events rising from 1,101 HW events during 1951-1980 to 3,130 HW events during 1981-2016 over India during April.

-May and June are the warmest months of the year, showing the maximum Spatio-temporal distribution of HW events where the frequency reaches an average of 1- 2 events per year.
-The analysis shows that Vidarbha, Telangana, Bihar, and West Bengal and northern parts of Madhya Pradesh are the worst hit by HW events in May while in June heat wave approaches and covers most of the country apparently, northern India.
+May and June are the warmest months of the year, showing the maximum spatio-temporal distribution of HW events where the frequency reaches an average of 1-2 events per year.
+The analysis shows that Vidarbha, Telangana, Bihar, West Bengal, and northern parts of Madhya Pradesh are the worst hit by HW events in May while in June heat wave approaches and covers most of the country apparently, northern India.

-The frequently affected regions due to HW events are parts of northern (Jammu & Kashmir) northwestern (West Rajasthan), central (East and West Madhya Pradesh), eastern (Bihar and Jharkhand) and south-central (Vidarbha and Coastal Andhra Pradesh) India.
-With approaching southwest monsoon, heat waves begin to retreat, so in July an average of less than 1event/year were observed confined to the parts of the northern and northwestern region.
+The frequently affected regions due to HW events are parts of northern (Jammu and Kashmir) northwestern (West Rajasthan), central (East and West Madhya Pradesh), eastern (Bihar and Jharkhand), and southcentral (Vidarbha and Coastal Andhra Pradesh) India.
+With approaching southwest monsoon, heat waves begin to retreat, so in July an average of less than one event/ year were observed confined to the parts of the northern and northwestern region.
 Importantly, the northwestern region has shown a sustained HW event during the months included.